Sycorax (moon): Physical characteristics

 The satellite appears light-red in the visible spectrum (colour indices B–V = 0.87 V–R = 0.44, B–V = 0.78 ± 0.02 V–R = 0.62 ± 0.01, B–V = 0.839 ± 0.014 V–R = 0.531 ± 0.005), redder than Himalia but still less red than most Kuiper belt objects.
 However, in the near infrared, the spectrum turns blue between 0.8 and 1.25 μm and finally becomes neutral at the longer wavelengths.

-The rotation period of Sycorax is estimated at about 6.9 hours.
+The rotation period of Sycorax is estimated at 6.9 hours.
 Rotation causes periodical variations of the visible magnitude with the amplitude of 0.12.
 The rotation axis of Sycorax is unknown, though measurements of its light curve suggest it is being viewed at a near equator-on configuration.
 In this case, Sycorax may have a north pole right ascension around 356° and a north pole declination around 45°.

 Origin

 It is hypothesized that Sycorax is a captured object; it did not form in the accretion disk which existed around Uranus just after its formation.
 No exact capture mechanism is known, but capturing a moon requires the dissipation of energy.
 Possible capture processes include gas drag in the protoplanetary disk and many-body interactions and capture during the fast growth of Uranus's mass (so-called pull-down).